traktor90/ZarzadzanieNotatkami/README.md

 You have to run **update-database** im Package Manager Console to generate Database for this program to use.

-If you want to create first note you have to create User first.
+If you want to create first note you have to **create User first** and change application to use it.

 ### How application works: